SchmidtWebmedia/grid-for-gridelements/Documentation/Introduction/Index.rst

 Features
 ========
 As a TYPO3 you have to choose between thre grid options:

-2 column grid
+- 2 column grid
-3 column grid
+- 3 column grid
-4 column grid
+- 4 column grid

-Regarding the framework configuration you can choose for example between 50%/50%
+Regarding the framework configuration you can choose for example between:

+- 50%/50%
-25%/75%
+- 25%/75%
-75%/25%
+- 75%/25%

 layouts in a 2 column grid.